-Also, the manager's job is to enhance the performance of the team overall.
+Also, the manager’s job is to enhance the team’s performance overall.

-Although a manager is supposed to nurture the talents of each person, he doesn't have to spend all his time doing this.
+Although a manager is supposed to nurture each person’s talents, he doesn’t have to spend all his time doing this.

 Rules and regulations help prevent disasters in a company.
 They keep things in order, especially when the manager is not present.